-At the Messer Group, the GSO is responsible for coordinating security measures, setting standards and cultivating the corresponding expertise for all the individual companies.
-IT security supports the sustainability of our digitization and the physical security of our information, in addition to helping to ensure that our key business processes can be carried out by safeguarding the vitally necessary availability of our systems.
+At Messer Western Europe, the Group IT Security Officer is responsible for coordinating security measures, creating standards and cultivating the corresponding expertise for all the individual companies.
+IT security supports the sustainability of our digitization and the physical security of our information, in addition to helping to ensure that our key business processes can be carried out by safeguarding the necessary availability of our systems.
 IT security services are devised by the IT Security team and its international members.
+The duties of the Group Security Officer and the Group Digital Officer are performed by Messer SE & Co.
+KGaA for Messer Western Europe.